microsoft/pxt-arcade/docs/test/skillmap/star/star2.md

 ---

-Give your game a try.
-Do you see your audience at the bottom of the stage?
+- :binoculars: Give your game a try.
+Do you see your audience at the bottom of the stage after you press the **(A) button** (or space bar)?